awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 + To run AWS CLI commands, you must install the AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
 + Make sure your AWS CLI version is greater than 1\.6\.6\.
 To verify the CLI version, run aws \-\-version on the command line\.
 + To set the account, Region, and default output format for an AWS CLI session, use the aws configure command\.
 For more information, see [ Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.
++  To log Insights events on API call volume, the trail must log `write` management events\.
+To log Insights events on API error rate, the trail must log `read` or `write` management events\.

 **Note**
 The CloudTrail AWS CLI commands are case\-sensitive\.